tricktron/frege-gradle-plugin/README.md

 - **setupFrege**: Downloads the specified version of the Frege compiler.
 - **compileFrege**: All your `*.fr` files in `mainSourceDir` get compiled to `outputDir`.
 - **runFrege**: Runs the Frege module specified by `mainModule`.
 Alternatively you can also pass the main module by command line, e.g: `gradle runFrege --mainModule=my.mod.Name`.
-- **replFrege**: Takes care of all project dependencies and prints the command to start the Frege REPL, e.g: `java -cp <your-correct-classpath-with-all-dependencies> frege.repl.FregeRepl`.
+- **replFrege**: Takes care of all project dependencies of the specified filename by `replSource` and prints the command to start the Frege REPL, e.g: `java -cp <your-correct-classpath-with-all-dependencies> frege.repl.FregeRepl`.
+Afterwards you can load your file into the repl with `:l <absolute path to replSource>`.

 ### Dependencies